 Posted on April 15 2015

 Mexican chocolate is a style of drinking chocolate that is very famous in Mexico and extends through Central America all the way to Colombia.
 The Aztecs and the Maya of these regions were the first peoples to make and drink chocolate for thousands of years before it was discovered by the old world.
 The origin of the word chocolate comes from xocolatl (bitter water), from the ancient Aztec language, Náhuatl.
-They also have another word- xocola’j which means to drink chocolate together.
+Another important word in this region is xocola’j which means to drink chocolate together.
 Drinking chocolate is about 4,000 years old while chocolate bars, or eating chocolate, is only 200 years old!

 Back then, the drink only contained cacao, water, and sometimes corn.
 The popular current version is made with cacao, sugar, and ceylon cinnamon.
-It can be drunk everyday for breakfast.
-This is common for children in Latin America.
-It is also drunk as an evening snack, but is mostly consumed around religious holidays like Christmas, Three Kings Day, and Day of the Dead.
+It can be drunk everyday for breakfast or as a snack - this is common for children in Mexico and all Central America.
+But it is mostly consumed around religious holidays like Christmas, Three Kings Day, and Day of the Dead.
 Then and today, cacao-based drinks are a must for any indigenous celebration.
 The most prized drink being chocolate-atole, a fermented cacao drink that takes 5-6 months to prepare and is valued for its amazing thick froth.

-Mexican chocolate (MC) is made with ground cacao, not with chocolate chips or cocoa powder.
+Mexican chocolate is made with ground cacao, not with chocolate chips or cocoa powder.
 Ground cacao is simply taking cacao and grinding it a few times in a mill or with stones.
-I can take ground cacao and sugar and transform that into a smooth chocolate bar, but I cannot take a smooth chocolate bar and retransform that back into MC.
-Recipes that indicate to begin MHC with chocolate chips, chocolate bars, or cocoa powder are wrong.
-I am not saying they are not tasty.
-But it will not have that special cacao flavor.
+I can take ground cacao and sugar and transform that into a smooth chocolate bar, but I cannot take a smooth chocolate bar and retransform that back into Mexican chocolate.
+Recipes that indicate to begin a Mexican hot chocolate with chocolate chips, chocolate bars, or cocoa powder are wrong.
+I am not saying it won't be tasty, but I am saying it will not have that special cacao flavor.
 Chocolate chips/bars have been ground and refined a long time to give it the smooth texture and to lose a lot of flavor.
-It will have the addition of vanilla, cocoa butter, and soy lecithin.
-Cocoa powder is cacao beans with the cocoa butter removed and will not work for MC or MHC.
+And they have the addition of vanilla, cocoa butter, and soy lecithin.
+On the other hand, cocoa powder are cacao beans with the cocoa butter removed and will not work for Mexican chocolate.
 The authentic mix is made with whole ground cocoa beans/cacao that have not been refined for longer than a few minutes.
-Hence why the texture of a true MC will always be gritty/grainy.
+Hence why the texture of a true Mexican chocolate will always be gritty/grainy.
 If you use molds (like my skulls and cacao pods below) the surface will be smooth, but if I were to cut in the center, it will be grainy like these disks I hand molded.

 Finished metates, molcajetes (front round ones), and molino wheels (bottom right) at a market in Oaxaca.

 Grinding cacao on a metate.
 The smaller rock that resembles a rolling pin is called a mano in Spanish or metlapil in Náhuatl.
-It is specially made for its metate.
-A mano from another metate would not fit this metate.
+It is specially made for its metate, a mano from another metate would have to be chiseled to fit.

-The process of making MC on a metate is simple; after you have roasted, cracked, and separated the nibs from the husks, you place the cacao on the rock and begin to grind it.
-It helps if you are in a warm area otherwise you can place a candle or hot ashes underneath the metate to help warm it.
+The process of making Mexican chocolate on a metate is simple; after you have roasted, cracked, and separated the nibs from the husks, you place the cacao on the rock and begin to grind it.
+It helps if you are in a warm area otherwise you can place a candle or hot ashes under the metate to help warm it.
 Or you can place the metate in a hot oven, 100c/15min, to warm it before you begin to grind.
 The warmer your metate the easier the cacao will grind.
+You can also warm the nibs before grinding.
 It takes 5-10 passes to create the cacao liquor.

-Metates need to cooled before you can spray water on them for cleaning.
-Otherwise the water might crack it.
+Metates need to be cooled before they can be sprayed with water for cleaning.
+Otherwise the shock of cold might crack it.

 Molinillo.
 Molinillos are wooden whisks created for the single purpose of mixing and creating froth in cacao drinks.
 An ancient tool that is thought to create a foam that when drunk, will bring wisdom and power- the foam carrying oxygen into the body.
 This tool is sometimes passed down from mother to daughter but it is usual for every woman to get her own new molinillo.
 In Mexico, Ecuador, Guatemala, and Peru they are made entirely from wood and in Colombia it is a combination of wood and metal.
 Most molinillos are made entirely from one piece of wood and are considered pieces of art.
 These are still handmade by small craftsmen throughout Latin America.
 In Náhuatl it is called a chicolli.